BitVM/bitvm.github.io/snark.md

 - The Groth16 Proof size is about 300 bytes.
 The public inputs are roughly another 100 bytes.
 - Currently, a full block of space costs less than 0.3 BTC ~ $20000 in fees.
 - The assertTx may commit to up to 16 KB of trace data.
 - A degree-12 extension field element is about 3 KB.
-Thus, naively, the assertTx may commit to up to 5 intermediate results.
-- Thus, verifiers may choose from up 6 disproveTx Tapscripts, and the combined size of all Tapscripts is up to `6 x 4 MB = 24 MB`.
+Thus, naively, the assertTx may commit to only about 5 intermediate results.
+Verifiers could choose only from up 6 disproveTx Tapscripts, and the combined size of all Tapscripts is up to `6 x 4 MB = 24 MB`.
+Using hash commitments, we can compress the signatures commitments at the expense of more overhead in the disprove scripts.
+  - A full block can commit to about `4 MB / block * 26 bytes / bit = 16 kB` of data.
+  - That's about `( (4mb / 26 byte) bits ) / 20 bytes = 960` 20-byte hashes.
+Thus, we could chunk the computation into about 960 Scripts of 4 MB each.

 ## General Ideas for Optimizations